 It should come as no surprise that there continues to be some major questions with the H1B program.
 The H1B program is designed to allow US employers to hire foreign nationals to fill highly specialized positions within the US workforce.
 These positions, in “specialty occupations,” require the foreign national employee to have both theoretical and technical expertise in their field of expertise.
 The regulations also provide for cap on H1B applications every year.The H1B cap is one of the biggest concerns both for prospective employers and would-be employees.
 This is because for several years the number of H1B petitions filed reached the maximum limit allowed of H1B applicants within first few weeks.
 Even the 20,000 H1B cap exempt slots for individuals with advanced degrees from US institutions were filled during the initial filing period.
-With the downturn in the economy in 2008 and the slow recovery the number of H1B filings decreased, leaving employers and prospective employees with a different problem, not knowing how long H1B numbers will be available.
 Thus any foreign national who seeks an H1B visa faces significant difficulties due to the current structure and limited numbers of the H1B visa program.
 In light of these issues, it is important for every applicant to clearly know the exemptions from the H-1B cap.

 Exemptions to H1B Cap:

 While the H1B cap is currently set by statute at 65,000, there are several exemptions that raise the actual number of new H1Bs each year.